5 Predictions for WWE Raw's 25th Anniversary Special

 We already know Shawn Michaels, Triple H, Road Dogg and Billy Gunn will be there, so a D-Generation X reunion is practically a guarantee.

-Scott Hall, Kevin Nash and Eric Bishoff are also set to appear, so a New World Order segment is likely.
+Scott Hall, Kevin Nash and Eric Bischoff are also set to appear, so a New World Order segment is likely.
 We might even see some other WCW references throughout the night to commemorate the Monday Night War between Raw and Nitro.

 The roster still has some veterans who worked alongside most of these legends, so we could be treated to a special match featuring someone we thought was retired for good.